microsoft/pxt/docs/defining-blocks.md

 ## Grouping

-To put blocks inside the groups you have previously defined (see the **Category** section at the top of this page), use the `group` attribute.
+To put blocks into a previously defined group (see the [Category](/defining-blocks#category) section at the top of this page), use the `group` attribute.
 The name of the group must match exactly one of the groups you've defined on your namespace.

-> **Note**: When using the groups feature, block weights are only compared to blocks of the same group.
+> **Note**: When using the groups feature, block `weight` is only compared with weights other blocks in the same group.

 ```
 //% group="LED Matrix"
 ...
 ```

 If you don't want to show labels, you can manually group blocks together using the **blockGap** macro.
-It lets you specify the distance between the current block and the next in the toolbox.
+It lets you specify the distance between the current block and the next one in the toolbox.
-Combined with the weight parameter, it allows you to visually group blocks together, essentially replicating the groups feature without the labels.
+Combined with the `weight` parameter, it allows you to visually group blocks together, essentially replicating the groups feature but without the labels.
 The default ``blockGap`` value is ``8``.

 ```
 //% blockGap=14